INCF/neuroshapes/README.md

 * [Krembil Centre for Neuroinformatics](https://www.camh.ca/en/science-and-research/institutes-and-centres/krembil-centre-for-neuroinformatics)

 # Formats and standards
 All schemas in this repository conform to the [W3C SHACL recommendation](https://www.w3.org/TR/shacl) and are serialized using [JSON-LD](https://www.w3.org/TR/2014/REC-json-ld-20140116/).
 For practical reasons, the defined schemas are combined in an envelop (an ontology actually) that conforms to [Nexus KG schema format](https://bbp-nexus.epfl.ch/dev/schema-documentation/documentation/shacl-schemas.html#shacl-schemas).

 # License
 The license for all schemas and data is [CC-BY-4.0](https://github.com/INCF/neuroshapes/blob/master/LICENSE).

 # Testing the schemas

+## With sbt

 Schemas in this repository are tested using a [shacl workbench](https://github.com/BlueBrain/sbt-nexus-workbench) which is a SBT plugin that helps in the development of SHACL schemas in JSON-LD format for use in the [Nexus platform](https://github.com/BlueBrain/nexus).
 Please follow these steps to run the tests:

 * [Install sbt](https://www.scala-sbt.org/1.0/docs/Setup.html)